anirudhsudhir/anirudhsudhir.github.io/content/about.md

 ## What I'm working on right now

-- Building [Bingo](https://github.com/anirudhsudhir/Bingo), a pastebin written in Go with templating and persistence.
+- Building a [static site generator](https://github.com/acmpesuecc/ssg) written in Go.
 - Learning the Rust programming language.